Sourced from around the world, Tisserand Aromatherapy essential oils are either organic, wild crafted or ethically harvested:

-You can dispose of the contents of essential oils by washing down a sink with washing up liquid and hot water.
+You can dispose of the contents by pouring them onto the ground or the earth.
 Dispose of glass bottles via recycling.

 Keep bottles tightly closed, in a cool dark place out of direct sunlight and well out of reach of children.